 The act of giving chocolate is a universal love language across the world.
-With Valentine’s Day coming up, this act is even more prevalent at the moment.
+With Holiday Season coming up, this act is even more prevalent at the moment.
 Unfortunately, however, there are a lot of un-ethical or un-sustainable brands out there –Hersheys, Nestle and Mars all broke their promise not to use child labor.

-We took inspiration from a recent Washington Post article on better boxes of chocolate to reach for this Valentine’s Day and put our own No Kill spin on it.
+We took inspiration from a recent Washington Post article on better boxes of chocolate to find the best that’s out there.
 Send any one of these boxes of chocolates to a significant other, family member, friend, or co-worker and they will be sure to love it.
 They will love you even more by knowing that your purchase is doing right by the planet and workers who sourced the ingredients for that chocolate!

 Based in NYC, Stick with Me Sweets makes the most beautiful (and delicious) bonbons.
 I mean – look at those colors!
 Their bonbons come in book boxes that are crafted to tell a (sweet sweet) story.